nhpip/iex_history2/README.md

 `:scope` can be one of `:local, :global` or a `node()` name

-If `s:cope` is `:local` (the default) history will be active on all shells, even those that are remotely connected, but the history for each shell will be unique
+If `scope` is `:local` (the default) history will be active on all shells, even those that are remotely connected, but the history for each shell will be unique

 If `scope` is `node()` (e.g. `:mgr@localhost`) history will only be active on that shell